Gradient-based Optimisation of Modulation Effects: Conclusion

 \section{Conclusion}

-This work has investigated the optimisation of phase shifting modulation effects including flangers, chorus and phasers to match digital and analog reference systems.
+This work investigated the optimisation of phase shifting modulation effects including flangers, chorus and phasers to match digital and analog reference systems.
 For learning delay times (relevant for chorus and flanger effects), low-frequency weighting of the loss function using either a low-pass kernel input signal or pre-emphasis filter proved essential for model convergence.
-For cascaded all-pass filter coefficient estimation (relevant to phaser effects), the results were less conclusive and but in this case full-band optimisation yields good results on the analog phaser modelling experiment.
+The results for cascaded all-pass filter coefficient estimation (relevant to phaser effects) were less conclusive, but full-band optimisation yielded good results on an analog phaser modelling experiment.
 A perceptual evaluation showed that the proposed model gave an excellent perceived similarity to analog references in most cases, but devices which exhibit long delay times with feedback proved more challenging to model.